THE NIGHTCRAWLERS NET SCRIPT (a/o 9-19-25)

 -- Every first Saturday of the month, come out and join us for The Good Guys & Gals Saturday Morning Meet & Greet Breakfast, as well as our Laurel VE Test sessions which are both held at P. J. Klem's Restaurant, located at 8000 W. Ogden Ave. in Lyons, IL.
 Come out and join us – you don’t have to be a member, just have an interest, and we’re always thrilled to meet visiting hams.
 The Laurel VE test sessions are held every first Saturday of the month, starting roughly at 9:00 AM and can go into lunchtime.
 If you are testing with us all you need are the correct number of answers, and a photo ID.
 No fee is required outside of the $35 FCC license fee.
 If you are upgrading your license, you need to submit a copy of your current amateur radio license to the VE team.

 -- The Club Website is www.wm9w.org.
 We’ve got a great website, with some great pictures and a lot of information.
 The Club e-mail is: membership@wm9w.org.
 We have Facebook and Instagram pages - so be sure to find and follow us.
-The Good Guys Hotline is 708-257-4438 - you’ll be speaking directly with our Vice President, Steve (KB9DSQ).
+The Good Guys Hotline can be accessed by contacting our Acting Vice President, Kelvin Jackson - W9BBQ.
 Our snail mail is: The 220 MHz Guys, P.O.
 Box 388148, Chicago, Illinois 60638.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~